 - Drafting responses to written discovery requests;

-- Analyzing client documents and testimony for issue relevant to claims, defenses and witness preparation;
+- Analyzing client documents and testimony for issues relevant to claims, defenses and witness preparation;

 - Analyzing and reviewing plaintiffs’ deposition designations for issues relevant to claims, defenses, privilege issues, witness preparation and frequent trial objections.